 PHOSA: a collaborative research project for the development of an innovative phage therapy treatment against bone/joint and diabetic foot ulcer infections

-Launched in december 2014, PHOSA (www.phosa.eu) aims at developing a mix of bacteriophages against Staphylococcus aureus (S. aureus) involved in bone and joint (BJI) or diabetic foot ulcer infections (DFU).
+Launched in december 2014, PHOSA (www.phosa.eu) aimed at developing a mix of bacteriophages against Staphylococcus aureus (S. aureus) involved in bone and joint (BJI) or diabetic foot ulcer infections (DFU).

 These severe conditions, often associated with heavy disability and a significant mortality rate, are generally treated with antibiotics.
 Nevertheless, as resistant bacterial strains are increasingly frequent, the need for new and/or complementary treatment options is pressing.

 PHOSA aims at identifying and precisely characterizing relevant bacteriophages against such S. aureus bacterial strains.
-The evaluation of the best phage combination is currently being tested in BJI and DFU preclinical models.
+The evaluation of the best phage combination has been completed in BJI and DFU preclinical models.
 A manufacturing process to produce these phages under pharmaceutical standards has been finalized.
 The ultimate goal is to collect all the necessary data for getting approval for launching a clinical trial, to evaluate the safety and efficacy of the selected anti-S. aureus phages in humans.

 Led by Pherecydes Pharma, PHOSA gathered five partners with complementary skills:

 - Two other SMEs: